langtonhugh/website_academic/content/project/r-teaching/index.md

 slides: example
 ---

-I have taught a number of courses using R and RStudio, including the development of teaching material both on my own and with colleagues.
+I have designed and taught a number of courses using R and RStudio, including the development of teaching material both on my own and with colleagues.

+## Amsterdam University Medical Center

+I founded the first organisation-wide R user group.
+You can read more about our activities on the dedicated [website](https://langtonhugh.github.io/rum_umc/).
+I also designed and taught a pilot workshop on GitHub Desktop.
+The material is available on [GitHub](https://github.com/langtonhugh/github_desktop).
+I gave a number of presentations about how to improve reproducibility in R, which are also [openly available](https://github.com/langtonhugh/reprod_r).

 ## NSCR